Decathlon/scribedb/example.md

   SFUNC = md5_agg_sfunc,
   INITCOND = ''
 );
 ```

 #### create pg testing table

-it is needed to run the test
+We create the same table in the postgresql database as the one in oracle.

 ```sql
 DROP TABLE t_test cascade;
 CREATE TABLE t_test (a int, b int, c text);
 INSERT INTO t_test SELECT x, x + 10,'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ' FROM generate_series(1, 50000) AS x;
 ```

 ### configuration

-create a configuration file "test.yaml" with
+Create a configuration file "test.yaml" with:

 ```yaml
 loglevel: INFO